Building a Strong Foundation

 As we discovered at the beginning of Elul, even the Shofar sings the song of return to us.
 We start with one unified note, which over time becomes broken and fractured into separate and distinct notes.
-As the Days of Awe approach, we begin the voyage back to the source, back to oneness.
+As the Yamim Nora'im approach, we begin the voyage back to the source, back to oneness.
 Our final experience on Yom Kippur is to hear the final shofar blast, Tekiyah Gedolah.
 This one very long note is the exuberant cry of unity.
 At last we have made the full return to the Eternal One, to ourselves, to all that is.
 We try to carry this note as long as we can before beginning again--the inevitable outward spiral outward, toward family and friends, work and community, joys and sorrows.

 Today’s Elul Tool: Listen to the audiofile of the Shofar one last time for Elul (provided at the top of the post).
 The link for this is at the top of the page.
 Pay attention to the distinct notes.
 Can you hear the process of return?
 Just like we spiral inward as we approach Yom Kippur and outward as we journey through our year, the notes of the shofar mirror this process.
 Even the shape of the Shofar hints at turning, coming back.
 This is your ancient alarm clock.
 This is how the Jewish people have been calling to each other, calling to ourselves, calling for attention.
 It’s the shout out of Teshuvah.

-May you be inscribed in the Book of Life for a good year!
+May you be inscribed and sealed in the Book of Life for a good year!

 For Families and Kids!